 Cardio Kickboxing (in most locations) - This will focus on getting you in better shape and teach you things that you can actually use to defend yourself.

-Little Ninjas Course designed for children 4-6 years old.
-This is a great course to teach martial arts, life skills and more all in a very fun and engaging way.
+Little Ninjas Course - Designed for children 4-6 years old, this is a great course to teach martial arts, life skills and more all in a very fun and engaging way.

-Bully defense - this helps to teach children and teens how to handle altercations with people who bully.
+Bully defense - This helps to teach children and teens how to handle altercations with people who bully.

 Additional Fun Activities

 We have had literally thousands and thousands of testimonials from parents/students about how PKSA has helped them and/or their child.
-In some cases, it has even saved lives of people who were attacked when they used what they learned to defend themselves.
+In some cases, it has even saved the lives of people who were attacked when they used what they learned to defend themselves.
 Children have attained better grades in school.
 Adults who previously had back problems are now able to do more than they ever could before.
 Teens experiencing problems with peers found new friends to be involved with who were also focused on improving themselves.
-And there are so many other stories of lives that were changed by PKSA Karate.
+And there are many other stories of lives that were changed through PKSA Karate.

 About Our Art

 Each PKSA location provides the best professional and experienced instruction in the art of Tang Soo Do.
 Everyone can benefit from this traditional martial art.
 It's truly an art for all people.
 Men, women, and children are encouraged to join us in a program of self improvement.